JoshuaChou2018/me/openings/research-assistant-ra/index.md

 **Qualifications and Requirements:**

 1. Degree in Computer Science/ Bioinformatics or related disciplines (Master's Degree is preferred);
-2. Working experience in AI for healthcare is preferred;
+2. Working experience in AI for healthcare is preferred.
 3. Good English reading and writing skills;
 4. Strong responsibility, team spirit, and communication skills.